TekWizely/go-parsing/parser/README.md

 ###### Before Peeking, Ensure That You Can

-A well-behaved parser will first confirm if there are any tokens to review before trying to peek at or consume them.
+A well-behaved parser will first confirm if there are any tokens to review before trying to peek at or match them.

 For this, we have `CanPeek()`: